Convergence Time Optimization for Federated Learning over Wireless Networks: Introduction

-The main contribution of this work is a novel framework for jointly minimizing the FL convergence time and the FL performance as captured by the learning loss function.
+{ The main contribution of this work is a novel framework for jointly minimizing the FL convergence time and the FL {training loss} as captured by the learning loss function.
 Our key contributions include:

 \begin{itemize}